frickjack/littleware/Notes/explanation/littleArchitecture.md

 for interacting with littleware API's.

 Each api manages one or more types of resource within a project.
-Each resource has a type, a drawer, a path unique within the drawer, a globally unique read-only id, and a state.
+Each resource has a type, a resourceGroup, a path unique within the resourceGroup, a globally unique read-only id, and a state.
-A "drawer" is partition key, so that an api can efficiently query across data within the same drawer, but the size of each drawer is limitted to ensure system performance.
+A "resourceGroup" is partition key, so that an api can efficiently query across data within the same resourceGroup, but the size of each resourceGroup is limitted to ensure system performance.
 The states that a particular resource type might assume is managed by the api that owns the resource type.